bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2024-12-20-newsletter.md

 implementation on [testnet4][topic testnet] of rules designed for the original consensus cleanup proposal.

-A spin off of the discussion about adding new BIPs editor saw a desire to [reform BIP2][news297 bips], which specifies the current process for adding new BIPs and updating existing BIPs.
+A spin-off of the discussion about adding a new BIPs editor saw a desire to [reform BIP2][news297 bips], which specifies the current process for adding new BIPs and updating existing BIPs.
 Discussion [continued][news303 bip2] the following month, and September saw the